Mr123keelos/Win11PerformanceApp-Python/README.md

 # WARNING
 - Changing the Windows system is not 100% safe.
 PLEASE MAKE A RESTORE POINT BEFORE USING THIS PROGRAM!
-- This program can cause instability in your Windows system.
-Please read everything!

 # How to use
 - Download and run the .exe as an administrator